pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Run Texgen and configure the following settings.
 ![texgen](images/texgen.png)
 1. Click Start to build Texgen output. (~1.5 minutes)
 1. Texgen output zip is a regular Skyrim mod.
-Install and enable it.
+Install and enable the mod.
 1. Run DynDOLOD.
-1. Enable all the plugins in the DynDOLOD UI and click "High" setting first.
-Then set the rest of the items as you can see below.
-Make sure to configure the rules for "tree" and "\" correctly.
+1. Enable all the plugins.
+(Top Left in the UI)
+1. Enable Candles and FXGlow.
+(Top Right in the UI)
+1. Click High setting button.
+(Top Right in the UI)
+1. Configure the rules for "tree" and "\" as shown in the image below.
+(Bottom of the Mesh Mask/Reference list in the center)
+1. Configure the rest of the options as shown in the image below.
+(Options box in the bottom)
 ![dyndolod](images/dyndolod.png)
 1. Click OK to build DynDOLOD output. (~30 minutes)
 1. DynDOLOD output zip is a regular Skyrim mod.
-Install and enable it.
+Install and enable the mod.

 ## Bodyslide